Farrell-Calhoun Paint ... Since 1905

 In 2010 Farrell-Calhoun acquired the assets of Color & Supply Company, the parent company for Kentucky Paint Manufacturing Company in Lexington, Kentucky.
 The acquisition included Kentucky Paint's manufacturing facility and three company stores located in Lexington and Frankfort.

-Farrell-Calhoun presently has 40 company owned stores.
-Since 2013, we have opened 5 stores in Tennessee, including Murfreesboro, Cleveland, Johnson City, Knoxville, and Pigeon Forge.
-We also opened company stores in Tupelo, Mississppi and Lafayette, Louisiana... and opening soon in Bristol, Virginia!
+Farrell-Calhoun presently has 41 company owned stores.
+Since 2013, we have opened 7 stores in Tennessee, including Murfreesboro, Cleveland, Johnson City, Knoxville, Pigeon Forge, Mt.
+Juliet and Sevierville.
+We also opened company stores in Tupelo, Mississppi, Lafayette, Louisiana, Bristol, Virginia, and New Orleans, Louisiana.
+We will be expanding even more in 2019!